Ai Accountant

 What is Dispute Management System Accounting?

-In India, this matters even more.
-You are handling TDS regulations, GST compliance, multi mode payments, and banking references.
 Typical triggers include TDS deductions that do not match your calculations, GST credit notes for rate mismatches, e invoice IRN cancellations, wrong HSN codes, delivery or quantity disputes, short payments, and UPI or RTGS reference mismatches.

-The outcome of a robust system, clean books, satisfied customers, lower DSO, and auditors who can verify everything quickly.
+The outcome of a robust system: clean books, satisfied customers, lower DSO, and auditors who can verify everything quickly.

 Why Indian Businesses Need Structured Invoice Dispute Tracking